lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 As you will see, most of PsychoPy's functionality (like the different *components*) is implemented in custom classes, so your experience with object-oriented programming as discussed in week 1 will be very useful!

 :::{note}
 In this tutorial, you'll notice that many of the properties of Builder elements (e.g., the *Experiment settings* and Builder components like *text* and *image* components) have the same name and can take the same values as the attributes of the corresponding classes in the Coder interface!
 :::

 ## The Coder interface
 Now, let's get started by opening the Coder interface.

-:::{admonition,attention} ToDo
+:::{admonition} ToDo
+:class: attention
 Open the Coder interface (*View* &rarr; *Open Coder view*).
 You may close the *Builder* interface for now.
 :::

 Like the Builder interface, the Coder interface has several subwindows (panes).
 The panel on the left represents the *Source assistant*, which lists all files in the current working directory (in the *File Browser* tab) and information about the Python modules in the current working directory specifically (in the *Structure* tab).

-:::{admonition,attention} ToDo
+:::{admonition} ToDo
+:class: attention
 By default, PsychoPy's current directory is its installation path.
 Although this is not strictly necessary for this tutorial, change it to the `tutorials/week_2` directory by clicking on the right arrow (*Jump to another folder*).
 :::

 At the bottom of the Coder interface in the *Shelf* pane, you'll find a so-called "Python shell".
 You can think of it as a type of command line (like we discussed in the first Jupyter notebook of week 1), but specifically for Python code.
 You can only run a single line at once, but it'll show the result immediately.

-:::{admonition,attention} ToDo
+:::{admonition} ToDo
+:class: attention
 Try writing some valid Python code in the Python shell (and pressing enter to run it), e.g., `1 + 1`.
 Note that the Python shell will remember variables if you define them, just like Jupyter notebooks, so you can also run multiple commands like this:

 ```python